Ybalrid/OpenXR-API-Layer-Template/README.md

 You can also specify `XR_LOADER_DEBUG=all` to cause the loader to output all debug messages it can to standard output.
 This is useful for debugging layer loading issues.

+For more installation about OpenXR API Layer intallation and usage, please reffer to the OpenXR Loader specification chapters about API Layers.
+The [discovery](https://github.com/KhronosGroup/OpenXR-SDK-Source/blob/main/specification/loader/api_layer.adoc#api-layer-discovery) section might be of particular interest to layer developers.

 ## Legal

-Copyright (C) 2021 Artur Brainville, distributed under the MIT license agreement.
+Copyright (C) 2021-2022 Artur Brainville, distributed under the MIT license agreement.
 (REUSE 3.0 compliant.)

 This is built on top of the OpenXR SDK.
 The OpenXR SDK is distributed by the Khronos group under the terms of the Apache 2.0 License.
 This template project does not link against any binaries from the OpenXR SDK but includes header files generated from the OpenXR registry and the standard OpenXR loader project.